microclimate-dev2ops/microclimate-dev2ops.github.io/codewindtechpreview.md

 ## Discovering more

 For more information, see the [Eclipse Codewind site](https://projects.eclipse.org/projects/ecd.codewind).
-If you can't find what you need, contact in at our `ibm-cloud-tech` [Slack channel](https://ibm-cloud-tech.slack.com/messages/microclimate)!
+If you can't find what you need, contact us in our `ibm-cloud-tech` [Slack channel](https://ibm-cloud-tech.slack.com/messages/microclimate)!
 If you are new to Slack, you can [create a user ID here](https://slack-invite-ibm-cloud-tech.mybluemix.net/)!